TrustFinity/patdryburgh.com/_posts/2017-06-11-Housekeeping.md

 Leaning on [the work of Chris Coyier][cc], I first added a simple function which changes between light and dark themes depending on your computer's local time.
 Thanks to SASS, I can produce as many colour themes as I'd like just by changing a few variables.

 Of course, as someone who cares deeply about his own reading environment, I wouldn't want to prevent you from viewing the site how you'd prefer.
-Using some more JavaScript and HTML5's `'localStorage` and `sessionStorage`, I've added the ability for you to override the time-based theme to suit your own preference.
+Using some more JavaScript and HTML5's `localStorage` and `sessionStorage`, I've added the ability for you to override the time-based theme to suit your own preference.
 I'm storing your preference in `sessionStorage` so it will reset the next time you visit this site.

 You can have a look at how I'm doing this thanks to…